PedroGGoncalves/Exercicio_Ruby/README.md

 1. By referring to Figure 2.11, write out the analogous steps for visiting the URL /users/1/edit.

 Resposta: ```<td><%= link_to 'Edit', edit_user_path(user) %></td>```

+2. Find the line in the scaffolding code that retrieves the user from the database in the previous exercise.
+Hint: It’s in a special location called set_-user.

+3. What is the name of the view file for the user edit page?

+Resposta: edit.html.erb